Results on Lorentzian metric spaces: The canonical causal relation

 The typical choice would be $K=J$.
 In some applications one might want to work with a different closed relation.
 Still by imposing suitable properties we are back to LMS. \begin{theorem}[Equivalence with Global Hyperbolicity] $\empty$\\ A Lorentzian metric space $(X,d)$ such that $I(X)=X$ is characterized by the following properties: \begin{enumerate} \item[(i)] $d$ satisfies the reverse triangle inequality; \item[(ii)] There is a topology $T$ on $X$ and a closed order $K$, $I\subset K\subset J$ such that $d$ is continuous in the product topology and, for every compact set $C$, $K(C)$ is compact; \item[(iii)] $d$ distinguishes points; \item[(iv)] $I(X)=X$. \end{enumerate} \end{theorem} This result for $K=J$ establishes that LMS indeed are characterized by properties that coincide with those of global hyperbolicity in the smooth setting, this time formulated via the causal relation.
 It confirms that our axioms are equivalent to a robust, abstract notion of global hyperbolicity.

 The previous result preserves its validity replacing $C\subset X$ with $\{p,q\}, p,q\in X$ thus leading to a more traditional `causal diamonds' formulation.

-It is possible to express the whole theory of LMS using a function $l: X\times X \rightarrow { \{-\infty\}}\cup [0,+\infty)$ in place of $d$ and satisfying an extended reverse triangle inequality (i.e.\ holding for every triple $x,y,z\in X$).
-A number of result clarify the translation between the two choices \cite{minguzzi24b}.
+It is possible to express the whole theory of LMS using a function $l: X\times X \rightarrow { \{-\infty\}}\cup [0,+\infty)$ instead of $d$, where $l$ satisfies an extended reverse triangle inequality (i.e.\ holding for every triple $x,y,z\in X$).
+A number of results clarify the translation between the two choices \cite{minguzzi24b}.
 For instance, for what concerns the continuity properties

 \begin{lemma} Let $X$ be a topological space, $l: X\times X \rightarrow \{-\infty\}\cup [0,+\infty)$ an arbitrary function.
 Then the following conditions are equivalent: \begin{enumerate} \item $l$ is upper semi-continuous, and $l_{+}=\max(0,l)$ is lower semi-continuous; \item $l_+$ is continuous and the set